DataBigDawg/Windows-SDK/README.md

 Accela Windows SDK
 ===========
-Accela SDK for Windows allows you to build Civic apps for Windows Phone 8 and Windows Store, using Civic Platform.
+The Accela Windows SDK allows you to build Civic apps for Windows Phone 8 and Windows Store, using Civic Platform and Construct API.
+The Accela Windows SDK is an open-source project on Github.
+The downloads are on the <a href="https://github.com/Accela-Inc/Windows-SDK/releases">Accela Windows SDK Release</a> page.

-Accela publishes the Accela SDK for Windows to the NuGet Gallery at https://nuget.org/packages/AccelaSDK/.
+Accela also publishes the Accela Windows SDK on the NuGet Gallery at https://nuget.org/packages/AccelaSDK/.

 ## Usage

-To get started, see <a href="https://developer.accela.com/docs/accela_civic_cloud_platform_development_guide/accp_getting_started_with_windows_8\accp_getting_started_with_windows_8.htm">Getting Started with Windows 8</a>.
+To get started, see <a href="https://developer.accela.com/docs/accela_construct_api_developers_guide/windows_8_sdk/the_accela_windows_8_sdk.htm">Getting Started with Accela Windows 8 SDK</a>.

 To see examples of how to use the Accela Windows SDK, see the sample projects in the <code>samples</code> folder.